rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 The module mpy :yref:`yade.mpy` implements parallelization by domain decomposition (distributed memory) using the Message Passing Interface (MPI) implemented by OpenMPI.
 It aims at exploiting large numbers of cores, where shared memory techniques (OpenMP) are helpess.
 The shared memory and the distributed memory approaches are compatible, i.e. it is possible to run hybrid jobs using both, as shown below (and it may well be the optimal solution in many cases).

-Most calls to OpenMPI library are done in Python using mpi4py.
+Most calls to OpenMPI library are done in Python using `mpi4py<https://mpi4py.readthedocs.io>`_.
 For the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.

-Disclaimer: even though the mpy module provides the function :yref:`yade.mpy.mpirun`, which may seem as a simple replacement for O.run(), setting up a simulation with mpy might be deceptively triavial.
+.. note:: Disclaimer: even though the `yade.mpy` module provides the function :yref:`mpirun<yade.mpy.mpirun>`, which may seem as a simple replacement for `O.run()`, setting up a simulation with mpy might be deceptively triavial.
-It is anticipated that, in general, a simple replacement of "run" by "mpirun" in an arbitrary script will not work.
-To understand why, and to tackle the problems, basic knowledge of how MPI works will certainly help (specifically mpi4py).
+As of now, it is anticipated that, in general, a simple replacement of "run" by "mpirun" in an arbitrary script will not speedup anything and may even fail miserably (it could be improved in the future).
+To understand why, and to tackle the problems, basic knowledge of how MPI works will certainly help (specifically `mpi4py<https://mpi4py.readthedocs.io>`_), and carefull reading of this page is *mandatory*.
+Suggestions on how to improve this documentation or the implementation are welcome.
+The expected lazy questions along the line "I want to increase performance but mpy does not work, what can I do?" will be ignored and be refered to this page for the time being.

 Concepts